Girl, 4, shot and killed in Northeast Philadelphia home, police say

 PHILADELPHIA (WPVI) -- Philadelphia police are investigating after a four-year-old girl was pronounced dead from a gunshot wound.

-Investigators believe she was shot inside her Northeast Philadelphia home on Secane Drive near Dunks Ferry Road.
+Investigators believe she was shot inside her Northeast Philadelphia home on the 2900 block of Secane Drive.

 Police were speaking with family members at the hospital to try to determine what happened.